 How does anyone figure out a person is carrying a weapon concealed?
 Sometimes weapons or firearms are found because of other students see or find the weapons.
 Other times it is school administration or security searching an individual or their belongings.
 The question boils down to whether security or administration had the right to search the individual.
 See A.S.P. v.
 State.

 School property means any public or non-public kindergarten, elementary school, middle school, junior high school, secondary school, career center, college, or university.

-Call our law offices to schedule a free 15 minute case strategy.
+Call our law offices to schedule a 5 minute free consultation.
 Our attorneys need to talk to you to find out your version of what happened.
 It is important for you to tell us everything about what happened because from the information you give us, we will create a defense strategy to your case.
 We will seek to have your charges dropped.
 Not all cases result in the charges being dropped; however, we will still fight to get the prosecutor to change your charges to something less or to lessen your sentence through mitigating factors.
 The sooner you call, the sooner we get to work helping you.